IshanaRaina/sql-labs/core-sql/section-1.md

 **Exercise 7** :computer:

 Give it a shot for a couple of minutes.
-And look closely at the output.
-Do the column names in the result change?
+And look closely at the output. :eyes: Do the column names in the result change?

 ### Rownum